Zamiell/s2client-api-typescript/README.md

 # s2client-proto-typescript

 This is a version of the StarCraft 2 API for [TypeScript](https://www.typescriptlang.org/).
-It uses [protobuf-ts](https://github.com/timostamm/protobuf-ts) to convert the official proto files to TypeScript interfaces, enums, and serialization methods.
+It uses [protobuf-ts](https://github.com/timostamm/protobuf-ts) to convert [the official proto files](https://github.com/Blizzard/s2client-proto/tree/master/s2clientprotocol) to TypeScript interfaces, enums, and serialization methods.

 TODO: explain the difference between `s2client-proto-typescript` and `s2client-api-typescript`.

-This project is similar to [@node-sc2/proto](https://github.com/node-sc2/proto), which is written in JavaScript and uses `pbjs` to convert the official proto files to JSON.
+This project is similar to [@node-sc2/proto](https://github.com/node-sc2/proto), which is written in JavaScript and uses `pbjs` to convert the official proto files to JSON (instead of TypeScript).

 <br>